xwiki/xwiki-dev-tools/xwiki-xwikitest-script/README.md

 This script does not provide any help preparing a test machine, and you will need a working test configuration to use it fully.
-It require a linux machine with MySQL, PostgreSQL and Oracle databases properly deployed and configured.
+It require a linux machine with MySQL, PostgreSQL and Oracle databases properly deployed and configured if you expect to use those databases for your tests.

 At the very beginning of this script, there is configuration section that should be setup to match your existing configuration.
 The default value are